India

 Two dancers in traditional attire, masks and make-up perform the traditional Kathakali drama.
 Part of the UNESCO Creative Cities Network for its rich musical traditions, Chennai is a potpourri of cultural experiences, such as Carnatic music, dance performances and more

-Ulur Olcott Kuppam Festival
+Urur Olcott Kuppam Vizha

 Madras Week